Transition Planning Toolkit: Governance Compass

 Built upon the board’s prior work integrating the transition plan with the company’s overall strategy, these questions act as framework for structuring remuneration committee meeting agendas, and for reporting back to your fellow board members at board meetings.

-• Have we consulted the audit committee on performance measures?
+- Have we consulted the audit and risk committee on performance measures?

 Five key actions for the chair of the remuneration committee